anderson-justin-scott/InspireApp/README.md

 CS602 Term Project
 Justin Anderson
 Inspire -
+An exercise in juxtaposition.
 Frame ridiculous tweets from any Twitter user you desire.
 Choose beautiful landscapes or decrepit hellscapes.

 ![InspireApp Screenshot](InspireAppDemo.PNG)